Aurigaia: mock Gaia DR2 stellar catalogues from the Auriga cosmological simulations: Introduction

 A pragmatic solution to these problems is to generate and analyse synthetic Milky Way catalogues cast in the observational frame of the survey \citep{BS80,RC86,BRC87}. ``Mock catalogues'' of this general type were first used in cosmology in the 2000s \citep[e.g.][]{Cole2005} and have now become an essential tool for the design and analysis of large galaxy and quasar surveys.
 Realistic mock catalogues provide assessments of an instrument's capabilities and biases, tests of statistical modelling techniques applied to realistic representations of observational data, and detailed comparisons between theoretical predictions and observations.
 Perhaps one of the best known recent attempts is the Besan\c{c}on model \citep{RRD03}, which provides a disc (or set of discs) with a set of coeval and isothermal (single velocity dispersion) stellar populations assumed to be in equilibrium, with analytically specified distributions of density, metallicity and age.
+This has been the basis of the \emph{Gaia Universe Model} \citep[GUMS;][]{RL12}.
 However, these models are not dynamically consistent and oversimplify the structure of the Galaxy, particularly the stellar halo which is modelled as a smooth component.
-An important advance was made by \citet{SBJ11}, who developed the \textlcsc{Galaxia} code for creating mock stellar catalogues either analytically or from phase space sampling of hybrid semi-analytic-$N$-body simulations to represent stellar haloes in a cosmological context \citep{BJ05,CCF10}.
-In the context of the stellar disc, \citet{HKG15} introduced the \textlcsc{SNAPDRAGONS} code that generates a mock catalogue taking into account \emph{Gaia} errors and extinction, and demonstrated the resulting observable kinematics of stars around a spiral arm in a smoothed particle hydrodynamic simulation set up in isolation.
-A related technique was developed by \citet{LWC15}, building on that of \citet{SBJ11}, to distribute synthetic stars sampled from a cosmological $N$-body simulation in such a way as to preserve the phase-space properties of their parent stellar populations.
+An important advance was made by \citet{SBJ11}, who developed the \textlcsc{Galaxia} code for creating mock stellar catalogues either analytically or from phase space sampling of hybrid semi-analytic-$N$-body simulations to represent stellar haloes in a cosmological context \citep{BJ05,CCF10}. \citet{RDF18} have developed a mock catalogue designed specifically for {\it Gaia} DR2 based on \textlcsc{Galaxia}.
+Building on the method of \citet{SBJ11}, \citet{LWC15} developed a technique to distribute synthetic stars sampled from a cosmological $N$-body simulation in such a way as to preserve the phase-space properties of their parent stellar populations.
+In a separate method, \citet{HKG15} introduced the \textlcsc{SNAPDRAGONS} code that generates a mock catalogue taking into account \emph{Gaia} errors and extinction, and demonstrated the resulting observable kinematics of stars around a spiral arm in an idealized smoothed particle hydrodynamic simulation set up in isolation.

 One of the goals of modern Galactic astronomy is to compare predictions of \emph{ab initio} cosmological formation models with the high-dimensional observational data provided by Galactic surveys in order to elucidate the evolutionary history of the Galaxy.
 Mock stellar catalogues based on full hydrodynamical cosmological simulations are an appealing prospect to fulfil this aim.
 This would provide us with a window into how different types of stars that originate from cosmological initial conditions are distributed in phase space.
 Given that the details of these distributions will depend on the formation history of the Milky Way, multiple mock catalogues derived from simulations that span a range of formation histories will be desirable for many aspects of disc and halo formation.